 The potential of a move to London by an NFL team has not gone without its doubters.
 Since the National Football League first brought the NFL International Series to the U.K. in 2007, many claimed that the league had some fairly unrealistic expectations about the growth of American football abroad.

 Yet since that initial game in its first year, the NFL International Series has only expanded from one game per year to three, and has proven that there is a significant enough local fan base to fill London’s Wembley Stadium every time a game is played there.
 As a matter of fact, every single game (with the exception of the 2011 season which was preempted by the NFL Lockout) has sold out well in advance of kickoff.
 Over 40,000 people purchased tickets for all three games in 2015, accounting for almost half of all seats.
-The games have been such a success that the NFL intends to move to four games in 2016, and likely would have done so in 2015 had it not been for England hosting the 2015 Rugby World Cup.
+The games have been such a success that the NFL began moving to four games in 2017, and likely would have done so in 2015 had it not been for England hosting the 2015 Rugby World Cup.